mooreds/docs-1/references/connectors/zoom-documentation.md

 ## account_plan_addon_create

-Add an additional plan for sub account <aside>Can only add an Additional plan for the sub account which is a paid account and paid by master account</aside>
+Add an additional plan for sub account Can only add an Additional plan for the sub account which is a paid account and paid by master account

 <details><summary>Parameters</summary>